devsu/loopback-setup-remote-methods-mixin/README.md

 - disable remote methods
 - setup new remote methods

-From the model definition file.
+from the model definition file.
 It works with both Loopback 2 and 3.

 ## Installation